 Would God afflict the earth with lethal disease plagues?
-Moses was inspired of God to write this: “Now it shall come to pass, if you diligently obey the voice of the Lord your God, to observe carefully all His commandments which I command you today, that the Lord your God will set you on high above all the nations of the earth” (Deuteronomy 28:1).
+Moses was inspired by God to write this: “Now it shall come to pass, if you diligently obey the voice of the Lord your God, to observe carefully all His commandments which I command you today, that the Lord your God will set you on high above all the nations of the earth” (Deuteronomy 28:1).
 God, speaking directly through Moses, is saying that if His people today would obey Him, and diligently observe to do His commandments, He would set us on high above all the nations of the earth.
 That is exactly what God did for the ancient Kingdom of Israel at the time of King David.
 When King David turned to God with all his heart, He began to bless and prosper Israel magnificently.

 But what happened when “the anger of the Lord was aroused against Israel” because they were disobeying?
 (2 Samuel 24:1).
 “So the Lord sent a plague upon Israel from the morning till the appointed time.
 From Dan to Beersheba seventy thousand men of the people died.
 And when the angel stretched out his hand over Jerusalem to destroy it, the Lord relented from the destruction, and said to the angel who was destroying the people, ‘It is enough; now restrain your hand’” (vv.
 15–16).
 We, whatever our descent or ethnicity, are no better than those ancient Israelites.

 The Old Testament Israelites, who accepted a relationship with Almighty God, promised to live by His word.
 They praised His name with their mouths and thought of themselves as God’s people.
-The great God of the universe, however, is not impressed with hypocrisy—mere words of loyalty and love—but requires us to back up our words with action, genuineness and honesty.
+The great God of the universe, however, is not impressed with hypocrisy—mere words of loyalty and love—but requires us to back up our words with action, genuineness, and honesty.

 “What does it profit, my brethren, if someone says he has faith but does not have works?
 Can faith save him?
 If a brother or sister is naked and destitute of daily food, and one of you says to them, ‘Depart in peace, be warmed and filled,’ but you do not give them the things which are needed for the body, what does it profit?
 Thus also faith by itself, if it does not have works, is dead.… For as the body without the spirit is dead, so faith without works is dead also” (James 2:14–17, 26).

 We must show ourselves as being fully faithful and engaged in our commitments to God.
-We must do, or at least make serious efforts to do, all that God requires of us in our family, sexual relations, business dealings and every other area of life.
+We must do, or at least make serious efforts to do, all that God requires of us in our family, sexual relations, business dealings, and every other area of life.
 Why?
 Notice what God inspired to be written for our benefit: “But it shall come to pass, if you do not obey the voice of the Lord your God, to observe carefully all His commandments and His statutes which I command you today, that all these curses will come upon you and overtake you.… The Lord will strike you with consumption, with fever, with inflammation, with severe burning fever, with the sword, with scorching, and with mildew; they shall pursue you until you perish.… The Lord will strike you with the boils of Egypt, with tumors, with the scab, and with the itch, from which you cannot be healed.
 The Lord will strike you with madness and blindness and confusion of heart” (Deuteronomy 28:15, 22, 27–28).
 Disease epidemics are clearly a tool used by God to punish disobedient people.

 Yes, God will do all these things to this world, including the modern descendants of Israel, unless we turn back to God in profound, heartfelt repentance in a way that few people have ever done.

 Awesome times are bearing down on us.
 We are not talking about some little thing to be done off in a corner.
 We are talking about the most massive, event-by-event intervention by the Creator in the history of this earth.
 Nothing in the past can even remotely compare to this.
-Can you grasp the massive effect these events will have on your life, and on everything you have ever known?
+Can you grasp the massive effect these events will have on your life and on everything you have ever known?

 Listen!
 God is trying to get your attention!
 These soon-coming events are real.
 They will happen.
 Do not just believe me.
 Believe what is written in your Bible.
 Check up and prove it.
 That is how you come to know God.
 You must know God to receive His protection in this coming time.

-In the time of the end, the Bible predicts that there will arise, in North Africa or the Middle East, a charismatic personality who will be able to unify, harness and lead a powerful block of nations in which Egypt will have a key role.
+In the time of the end, the Bible predicts that there will arise, in North Africa or the Middle East, a charismatic personality who will be able to unify, harness, and lead a powerful block of nations in which Egypt will have a key role.

 “At the time of the end the king of the South shall attack him [a power located north from the king of the South]; and the king of the North shall come against him like a whirlwind, with chariots, horsemen, and with many ships; and he shall enter the countries, overwhelm them, and pass through.… He shall stretch out his hand against the countries, and the land of Egypt shall not escape.
 He shall have power over the treasures of gold and silver, and over all the precious things of Egypt; also the Libyans and Ethiopians shall follow at his heels [will be at his feet or footsteps]” (Daniel 11:40, 42–43).

 This is a good example of why you need to watch the daily newspapers.
 Your newspaper reading will be very interesting if you understand Bible prophecy.
-You will begin to realize, from now on, what is the significance of the massive arms purchases by Middle Eastern countries from weapon-producing countries like North Korea, China, Russia and the U.S.
+You will begin to realize, from now on, what is the significance of the massive arms purchases by Middle Eastern countries from weapon-producing countries like North Korea, China, Russia, and the U.S.

 Presently, the whole Islamic world in the Middle East and North Africa is being enveloped by a wave of resurgent Islamic fundamentalism.
 Islamic fundamentalist insurgencies, funded by rogue states and terrorist organizations, are trying to destabilize the moderate, Western-leaning, secular regimes currently in power, and are seeking to replace them with a unified, resuscitated Islamic caliphate (empire)—the prophesied “king of the South.”
-The final leader over these reinvigorated Muslim nations will be a tremendously powerful religio-political false Messiah or “Mahdi” who will draw his power from a confederation of those nations.
+The final leader over these reinvigorated Muslim nations will be a tremendously powerful religiopolitical false Messiah or “Mahdi” who will draw his power from a confederation of those nations.
 He will provoke the key events written in Daniel 11, which must occur before the return of Jesus Christ to this earth.

 Do you think that fanatical Muslims will not use nuclear or biological weapons if they have the opportunity?
 You had better believe they will.
 And Bible prophecy shows how it will all turn out.
-This great charismatic “Mahdi” (Messiah) will gather together the forces of Islam in a final jihad (holy war) against the morally corrupt nations of the West, whose religion, lifestyle and values represent a deadly challenge to the Islamic dream.
+This great charismatic “Mahdi” (Messiah) will gather together the forces of Islam in a final jihad (holy war) against the morally corrupt nations of the West, whose religion, lifestyle, and values represent a deadly challenge to the Islamic dream.